 A woman who has many sexual partners puts her at high risk of acquiring the HPV infection.
 Generally, the risk of a woman to develop cervical cancer depends on her husband's (partners') sexual behaviour.
 Men are more promiscuous in their reproductive age than women and men are often simple carriers of HPV viruses.

 They can easily transmit the virus from one person to another or from one partner to another without getting infected themselves.
-Recently the risk of cervical cancer is carried equally by the two genders due to a new developed risky sexual behaviour.
 Both sexes equally experiment and adopt new sexual behaviours, which increases the risk of female partners to develop cervical cancer (Castellsagué et al., 2002).